Aditi Munshi: Playback singing and contemporary contributions

 Aditi's talent extended beyond live performances into playback singing for contemporary Bengali cinema and TV serials.
 Her notable works include playback performances in films such as Tushangni, Gotra, Kathamrita, and Bismillah.
 The music album for Bismillah, directed by Indradeep Dasgupta, was nominated for a Filmfare Award in 2022.
 Her songs have a profound effect on her audience, often leading them to sway with their arms raised in the spiritual rhythm of Haribol.

 Sangitam: Aditi’s dream project

 Sangitam is Aditi's visionary project aimed at creating a space where individuals of all ages can come together to immerse themselves in music.
 The Sangitam Music House focuses on producing and publishing music albums, while the Sangitam Cultural Academy, initiated in 2022 under the guidance of Pandit Ajoy Chakravarty, aims to train young talents.
 This academy provides comprehensive musical training, enabling trainees to explore and establish themselves in various branches and disciplines of music.

-Aditi Munshi's journey from a musically enriched household to a celebrated performer and educator is marked by her devotion to her art and her relentless pursuit of musical excellence.
+Aditi grew up in a musically active household and later established a career as a performer and educator.

 Her contributions to Kirtan and puratoni music continue to inspire and resonate with audiences around the world.